 |Vague return instructions|

 While the ingredients make sense for a blood sugar support supplement, I'd like to see a few studies n the supplement.
-While SugaREX does not contain traditional ingredients like chromium picolinate or berberine, several others that are present do have their share of evidence.
-On the downside, the levels of some ingredients are lower than that used in clinical investigations.
-Perhaps the company is betting all of the nutrients act synergistically to provide a broad-spectrum attack on diabetes and metabolic syndrome (pre-diabetes) symptoms.
+While SugaREX does not contain traditional ingredients like chromium picolinate or berberine, other ingredients in the formula do have their share of proof.
 Did SugaREX work for you?